What Is a Crypto Exchange?

 Aside from buying and selling cryptocurrencies, they are also often used as a place to store your newly purchased crypto assets, as well as a place for trading your digital assets for another.
 Let’s take a closer look at each individual service.

 Most crypto exchanges offer global services to purchase a wide variety of digital assets, and often support the most important cryptocurrencies like Bitcoin, Ethereum and XRP.
-These platforms are a pretty popular spot for those looking to buy their very first crypto currencies.
+These platforms are a pretty popular spot for those looking to buy their very first cryptocurrencies or engage in strategies like crypto arbitrage.
 You can use your US Dollars, Euros and many other fiat currencies to buy Bitcoins easily via credit card, PayPal or a bank wire transfer.

 Similar to buying, you can change many crypto currencies back into Euros, Yen or US Dollar with crypto exchanges as well.
 This’d be done through a bank transfer, meaning you’ll receive your money directly on your bank account.